Julianne Tarroja

-Julie Anne Tarroja (born February 1, 1983), professionally billed as Julianne/ Julianne Tarroja, is a Filipina singer-songwriter.
+Julie Anne Tarroja (born February 1, 1983), professionally billed as Julianne or Julianne Tarroja, is a Filipino singer.
 She released her first album, Grateful, in 2007.
 She won the awards for Best Performance by a Female Recording Artist (for "Tulak ng Bibig") and Best Performance by a New Female Recording Artist (for "Grateful") at the 21st Awit Awards in 2008.
 At the 27th Awit Awards in 2014, she shared the award for Best World Music Recording with Sitti for their recording of "Pansamantagal".